spcrepeau/Docker-Stack/media_management/README.md

 * Rootless: Uses PUID and PGID environment variables.
 * Reverse Proxy: * Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead.
 Disable authentication.
-* Notifications: None at this time.
+* Notifications: Setup gotify.
+Select Apprise and use URL gotifys://{hostname}/{token}.
 * Authentication: Create authentik app and proxy provider.
 In the authentik provider, edit the unauthenticated paths to include the regex ^/api.* to allow nzb360 access to API.

 ## sonarr & sonarr-anime